 Stumps may be taken to Community Recycling in Scarborough.
 The City of Saco does not accept them.

 Bulky items (furniture, old wood, mattresses, etc may be brought to the city transfer station on Foss Road.
-A permit is required.
+No permit is required, just proof a residency.
+A fee will typically be applied.

 Large metal objects